Connect to FTP servers from workflows in Azure Logic Apps

 By default, FTP actions can read or write files that are 200 MB or smaller.
 Currently, the FTP built-in connector doesn't support chunking.

-• Managed or Azure-hosted connector for Consumption and Standard workflows
+• Managed connector for Consumption and Standard workflows

 By default, FTP actions can read or write files that are 50 MB or smaller.
 To handle files larger than 50 MB, FTP actions support message chunking.
 The Get file content action implicitly uses chunking.

-• Triggers for the FTP managed or Azure-hosted connector might experience missing, incomplete, or delayed results when the "last modified" timestamp is preserved.
+• Triggers for the FTP managed or Azure-hosted connector might experience missing, incomplete, or delayed results when the last modified timestamp is preserved.
 On the other hand, the FTP built-in connector trigger in Standard logic app workflows doesn't have this limitation.
-For more information, review the FTP connector's Limitations section.
+For more information, see the FTP connector's Limitations.

-• The FTP managed or Azure-hosted connector can create a limited number of connections to the FTP server, based on the connection capacity in the Azure region where your logic app resource exists.
-If this limit poses a problem in a Consumption logic app workflow, consider creating a Standard logic app workflow and use the FTP built-in connector instead.
+• The FTP managed connector can create a limited number of connections to the FTP server.
+The limit is based on the connection capacity in the Azure region where your logic app resource exists.
+If this limit poses a problem in a Consumption logic app workflow, create a Standard logic app workflow that uses the FTP built-in connector.

 Prerequisites